byrongomezjr/byrongomezjr/README.md

 ### Introduction :coffee: :

-Hi, I'm a Computer Science & Economics student at Rutgers, currently on my second year.
+Hi, I'm a Computer Science & Economics student at Rutgers, currently on my third year.

 I love implementing responsiveness and clean design to personal projects such as mobile and web apps that live on the internet;